 A Quick Overview of The Concession Stand Business

-A concession stand typically sells snacks, ice cream, hot dogs, candy, sodas, popcorn, sandwiches, and pizza.
+Concession stands typically sells; snacks, ice cream, hamburgers, hot dogs, candy, sodas, popcorn, sandwiches, pizza, etc.

 A mobile type concession stands often locates close to people who can’t get away for lunch, such as construction workers, or people who are looking for a quick snack throughout the day, which can be anyone walking down the street.

 If you have access to a mobile concession stand, love working with people, and would enjoy moving around serving customers snacks and lunches, then perhaps a mobile stand is the best venture for you.

 Each day determine what is selling and what is not.
 If popcorn, hamburgers, and pretzels are your best sellers, then you will want to prepare them in advance to cut down on customer wait time.

 Before you open your stand, you need to make sure that you have everything you need by taking inventory.
 If there is something that you are out of or low on, get some more to ensure you do not run out over the course of the workday.

 Be polite and friendly and be sure to listen to everything your customers say.
 Serve everyone as fast as you can.